Regional Anesthesia and Acute Pain Management (RAAPM) Fellowship

 The Section of Regional Anesthesia and Acute Pain Management (RAAPM) is responsible for the provision of regional anesthetics and acute pain management throughout the institution of Wake Forest Baptist Medical Center.
 The RAAPM section performs about 3500 peripheral nerve blocks, 2000 neuraxial blocks, and 600 continuous peripheral blocks yearly.
-This activity occurs in our state-of-the-art six-bed RAAPM area built in 2008.
+This activity occurs in our state-of-the-art six-bed regional anesthesia area.
 Centrally located within our OR suite, the RAAPM area is well staffed and equipped to provide regional anesthesia for a wide range of surgical specialties.
-Our teaching faculty number seven.

 - Daryl S. Henshaw, MD

 - James D. Turner, MD

 The RAAPM Fellowship is an educational opportunity within the much-larger teaching milieu of the Department of Anesthesiology of Wake Forest School of Medicine.
 As such, RAAPM Fellows have full access to the infrastructure for research and education provided by the Department and the School of Medicine.
 Wake Forest Baptist Medical Center is a 980-bed hospital with 40 operating rooms.
 Direct Faculty supervision and guidance is provided by subspecialty-trained anesthesiologists with expertise in RAAPM.

 Our routine practices includes nerve stimulating catheter techniques, ultrasound guided PNB, and ambulatory perineural infusions.
 The RAAPM section manages patients using a systems-based approach to multimodal analgesia.